Aquietcrow/nonfiction-drafts/README.md

 This is Aquietcrow.

-This is my non-fiction writing drafts.
+This includes my non-fiction writing drafts.

 About **articles**,**essays**, **notes**, etc.